 Outreach Community Chair: Linsey Hammon, MS, CCLS Cook Children's Medical Center, Fort Worth, TX

 Professional Development Chair: Cassandra James, MS, CCLS Texas Scottish Rite Hospital, Dallas, TX

 The History of Child Life in Texas by Kat Davit

-- 1974: First program started by Sally Francis at Children’s Health Dallas, followed quickly by the second program started by at Texas Children’s Hospital in Houston by Jackie Vogel.
+- 1974: First program started by Sally Francis at Children’s Medical Center Dallas, followed quickly by the second program started by at Texas Children’s Hospital in Houston by Jackie Vogel.